-Resolution 12: Authority to Allot Shares is an Ordinary Resolution seeking renewal of the current authority for the Directors' to allot up to 10% of the issued ordinary share capital, this being an aggregate nominal amount of £4,891,668 as at 31 May 2018.
+Resolution 13: Authority to Allot Shares is an Ordinary Resolution seeking renewal of the current authority for the Directors' to allot up to 10% of the issued ordinary share capital, this being an aggregate nominal amount of £4,878,293 as at 12 June 2019.

-Resolution 13: Authority to Allot Shares is a Special Resolution which seeks renewal of the current authority to allot equity securities pursuant to a rights issue or to issue up to 10% of the issued ordinary share capital otherwise than in connection with a rights issue, dis-applying preemption rights.
-This will allow shares to be issued to new shareholders, within the prescribed limits, without having to be offered to existing shareholders first, thus broadening the shareholder base of the Company.
+Special Resolution 14: Authority to Allot Shares is a Special Resolution which seeks renewal of the current authority to allot equity securities pursuant to a rights issue or to issue up to 10% of the issued ordinary share capital otherwise than in connection with a rights issue, dis-applying preemption rights.
+This will allow shares to be issued to new shareholders, within the prescribed limits, without having to be offered to existing shareholders first, thus broadening the shareholder base of the

+Company.
 The Directors will not dilute the interests of existing shareholders by using the authority to issue shares at a price which is less than the Net Asset Value (calculated with debt at market value) of the existing shares in issue at that time.
 These authorities will expire at the next AGM of the Company or fifteen months after the passing of the resolutions, whichever is the earlier.

-Special Resolution 14: Authority to Buy Back Shares
+Special Resolution 15: Authority to Buy Back Shares

-This resolution seeks to renew the Directors' authority to purchase up to 14.99% of the Company's issued share capital, this being 29,330,443 ordinary shares as at 31 May 2018.
+This resolution seeks to renew the Directors' authority to purchase up to 14.99% of the Company's issued share capital, this being 29,250,247 ordinary shares as at 12 June 2019.
 The authority will expire at the Company's next AGM or 15 months following the passing of this resolution, if earlier.
 The principal purpose of share buy backs is to enhance the net asset value for remaining shareholders and purchases will only be made if they do so.

-In accordance with the UK Listing Rules, the maximum price which may be paid for a share must not be more than the higher of: (i) 5% above the average of the mid-market values of the shares for the five business days before the purchase is made; or (ii) that stipulated by the regulatory technical standards adopted by the EU pursuant to the Market Abuse Regulation from time to time.
+In accordance with the UK Listing Rules, the maximum price which may be paid for a share must not be more than the higher of: (i) 5% above the average of the mid-market values of the shares for the five business days before the purchase is made; and (ii) the higher of the price of the last independent trade in the shares and the highest then current independent bid for the shares on the London Stock Exchange.
 The minimum price which may be paid will be 25p per share, this being the nominal value of a share.
 In making purchases, the Company will deal only with member firms of the London Stock Exchange.

-The Company will finance the purchase of ordinary shares by using its existing cash balance or by selling securities in the Company's portfolio.
+The Company will finance the purchase of ordinary shares by using its existing cash balance or borrowing facilities or by selling securities in the Company's portfolio.